eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/dataset-module/index.md

 Set this property to `true` to enable the Dataset module of DataManager.

+!!! info

-Note: If this property is set to `false` , all other settings of `modules.datasets` are skipped.
+    If this property is set to `false` , all other settings of `modules.datasets` are skipped.
 To use the module you also need to have read access to the graphs specified in `js.config.modules.vocabulary.graphUrl `and `js.config.shacl.shapesGraph` as well as the access control action `urn:eccenca:di`.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |